otammato/6_ELK_monitoring_NodeJS_logs/README.md

 - **Filter**: Allows you to transform logs, like parsing out specific fields, dropping unneeded information, or enhancing logs with extra data.

 - **Output**: This could be set to various destinations, such as Elasticsearch, a file, or another service.

+### Create the nodeapp.conf file in the working directory:

 <details markdown=1><summary markdown="span">nodeapp.conf</summary>